 Blackboard helps Marshall engage with the learning community, even in the case of emergencies.
 As Jon Cutler, chief information security officer, explained, “Blackboard helps us create a safe and connected campus experience.”
 Marshall takes a mobile first approach to providing notifications of health and safety issues on campus.
 Students, faculty, and administrators appreciate receiving notifications instantly on their phones.
-Marshall leverages the emergency notifications solutions for campus closing due to inclement weather, and for more serious situations where there may be a public safety issue within the proximity of campus.
+For example, Marshall leverages the notification solution to communicate a campus closing due to inclement weather.

 Providing Personalized & Prescribed Pathways